 The majority of equipment is the same for night and day dives.
 The main difference lies in the use of light.
 A primary and backup dive torch is a necessity for diving.
 And both should be powerful enough to allow you to find your way around the dive site, and back to your entry point.

 Rechargeable torches, in spite of being more costly to purchase, have their advantages, especially if you find yourself doing a lot of night dives.

 Powerful torches burn through battery fast, so a week of dive holiday with repeated night dives can cost you quite a bit in batteries.
-Not to talk about the environmental load.
+Not to mention the environmental impact.

-Also make sure you exit point is marked somehow with a light.
-If diving from a boat, this should be some form of strobe or snaplight suspended beneath the boat.
+Also, make sure your exit point is marked somehow with a light.
+If diving from a boat, this should be some form of strobe or snap light suspended beneath the boat.
 For shore-based dives, you’ll need something to help guide you back to shore once you surface.
 This can be best done by placing or identifying two light sources, that when lined up guides you back to an exact point on the shore where your exit point is.

 If you use existing light sources, make sure you don’t use lights from houses, car lights or other sources that may move or be turned off.